kisanetshshay/Coopconnect-doc/docs/index.md

 All reports can be **exported to PDF or Excel** for sharing.

 ##  Frequently Asked Questions (FAQ)

 ### General
 **Q: Is the app free?**
 A: The app is free to download.
 Training fees apply and can be offset with points.

-**Q: What is Grok?**
-A: Grok is an AI assistant that answers farming and platform questions via chat.

 ###  Farmers
 **Q: How do I check my points?**